 Princeton, New Jersey is one of the country’s most historic communities.
-Settled in the late 17th century, Princeton produced two signers of the Declaration of Independence and was the site of one of the Revolutionary War’s crucial battles.
+Settled in the late 17th century, Princeton produced three signers of the Declaration of Independence (Richard Stockton and John Witherspoon for NJ and Joseph Hewes for North Carolina) and was the site of one of the Revolutionary War’s crucial battles.
 It served briefly as the nation’s capital when the Continental Congress met at the College of New Jersey (Princeton University) in 1783.
 A center for learning and culture since the colonial period, it has been home to world-renowned scholars, scientists, writers, and statesmen.
 George Washington walked its streets and three other United States Presidents, James Madison, Woodrow Wilson, and Grover Cleveland, lived in Princeton.
 Thomas Mann, T. S. Eliot, and F. Scott Fitzgerald all wrote in Princeton.
 Actor Paul Robeson spent his childhood here; his father, William Drew Robeson, was pastor of the Witherspoon Street Presbyterian Church in the Witherspoon-Jackson neighborhood.
 World-renowned scientists Albert Einstein and Robert Oppenheimer made the town their home.
 Throughout its history Princeton has been a dynamic community.
 Each wave of immigrants to the United States, from early Irish and Germans to eastern Europeans and Italians at the turn of the century, brought an influx to Princeton.
 Later arrivals included World War II refugees, Hungarians, Koreans, Southeast Asians, Haitians, East Indians, and Guatemalans.

 Bainbridge House (1766)